FriendsOfTYPO3/tt_address/Documentation/Introduction/Index.rst

 - is 100% covered by unit & functional tests
 - supports in its current version TYPO3 8.7 LTS & 9.5 LTS
 - implements all important micro data information to improve onpage search engine optimization (rich snippets)
+- Default templates are based on Twitter Bootstrap

 Screenshots
 -----------